backupbrain/playwright-multiuser-e2e-tests/README.md

 # playwright-multiuser-e2e-tests
-This is a test project to see if we can do multi-user e2e testing in playwright
+This is a test project to see if we can do multi-user e2e testing in playwright.

+In particular, it seeks to test the interactien between two users, simultaneously logged in on two different browsers

 ## Server